Macaulay Culkin Stuns Twitter With Birthday Message: ‘Hey Guys, Wanna Feel Old? I’m 40’

-Macaulay Culkin stunned his 719.5 million Twitter followers by announcing his age in a birthday message.
-He revealed in a tongue-in-cheek post that he had turned 40 years old, shocking fans who still remember him as the child star of two of the Home Alone series of films where he played the character of Kevin McCallister.
+Macaulay Culkin stunned his 719.5 million Twitter followers with a birthday announcement.
+He revealed in a tongue-in-cheek tweet — seen here — that he had turned 40 years old, shocking fans who still remember him as the child star of two of the Home Alone series of films where he played the character of Kevin McCallister.
 He was only 10 years old when the original film was released in 1990.

 Following the above post, Macaulay made a series of remarks that piggybacked on his first tweet.